benhill-401-advanced-javascript/reading-notes/ds&a/trees.md

   - The root is the first/top Node in the tree
 - _Node_
   - A node is the individual item/data that makes up the data structure
+- Parent
+  - A node connected to another node when moving towards the root
+- Descendant
+  - a node reachable by repeated processing from parent to child
+- Ancestor
+  - a node reachable by repeated processing from child to parent
 - _Left Child_
   - The node that is positioned to the left of a root or node (left = <)
 - _Right Child_